SidratulAfrida/SidratulAfrida/README.md

 ### Hi there 👋, I am Sidratul!
-👋 I have pursued my BSc. in Information Technology from Jahangirnagar University.
+👋 Completed BSc. in Information Technology from Jahangirnagar University.(2024)

 📫 I am passionate about exploring new technologies and always on the lookout for opportunities to learn and grow.